gslack-app/sheet-api/docs/api.md

 ## Common Parameters

-### API Token
+### API Key

-The API token is required in most Web API calls to your API, and is used as part of the system authentication process.
-You can generate token when you create each application and can be regenerated if compromised.
+The API key is required in most Web API calls to your API, and is used as part of the system authentication process.
+You can generate apiKey when you create each application and can be regenerated if compromised.

 ### Request Format